In this article, I will be presenting to you a comprehensive list of DevOps Best Practices for Startups.

 9. Participate in the DevOps Community

-As organizations work in implementing these DevOps best practices, they should keep in mind that adopting DevOps is an important and long-term process.
+As organizations work in implementing these best practices, they should keep in mind that adopting this is an important and long-term process.
 Like the other IT management practices like Lean, ITIL, Agile DevOps is a movement and a philosophy rather than a specific set of practices.